-- Research Fellowships (SUF)
+- Research Fellowships (Create Fund)

 - Travel Fellowships (TURF)

 - CCS Major Information

 Students should arrange an appointment with a staff advisor for further clarification on any of the information included in this handbook.
-Staff advisors are found in the CCS main office (room 104 of Building 494), Monday through Friday (8-12 and 1-5) for walk-in or by appointment: info@ccs.ucsb.edu.
+Staff advisors are found in the CCS main office (room 104 of Building 494), Monday through Friday (9am-12pm and 1-4pm) for walk-in or by appointment.
+Advising appointments are also available via Zoom.